Convert into Your Language

 Terms in Psychology with M

-Magnetic Resonance Imaging (MRI) | What is Magnetic Resonance Imaging (MRI)
+Magnetic Resonance Imaging (MRI) | What is Magnetic Resonance Imaging (MRI)?

 A technique for the brain imaging that scans the brain using magnetic fields and radio waves.

-Major Depressive Disorder (MDD) | What is Major Depressive Disorder (MDD)
+Major Depressive Disorder (MDD) | What is Major Depressive Disorder (MDD)?

 A mood disorder characterized by intense feelings of depression over an extended time, without the manic high phase of bipolar depression.

-Manic Episode | What is Manic Episode
+Manic Episode | What is Manic Episode in Psychology?

 A component of bipolar disorder characterized by periods of extreme elation, unbounded euphoria without sufficient reason, and grandiose thoughts of feelings about personal abilities.

-Manifest Content | What is Manifest Content
+Manifest Content | What is Manifest Content in Psychology?

 In Freudian dream analysis, the surface content of a dream, which is assumed to mask the dream's actual meaning.

-Maturation | What is Maturation
+Maturation | What is Maturation in Psychology?

-Mean | What is Mean in Psychology
+Mean | What is Mean in Psychology?

 The arithmetic average of a group of scores; the most commonly used measure of central tendency.

-Measure of Central Tendency | What is Measure of Central Tendency in Psychology
+Measure of Central Tendency | What is Measure of Central Tendency in Psychology?

 A statistic, such as mean, median and mode, that provides one score as representative of a set of observations.

-Measure of Variability | What is Measure of Variability in Psychology
+Measure of Variability | What is Measure of Variability in Psychology?

 A statistic, such as range and standard deviation, that indicates how tightly the score in a set of observations together.

-Median | What is Median in Psychology
+Median | What is Median in Psychology?

 The score in a distribution above and below which lie 50 percent of the another scores; a measure of central tendency.

-Meditation | What is Meditation in Psychology
+Meditation | What is Meditation in Psychology?

 A form of consciousness alteration designed to enhance self-knowledge and well-being through reduced self-awareness.